shipyardapp/Shipyard-Documentation/docs/tutorials/create-blueprint.md

 ---
 id: create-blueprint
-title: Create Organizational Blueprint Using Python
+title: Create Org.
+Blueprint Using Python
 hide_title: true
 description: In-depth tutorial to walk you through the steps needed to create a Blueprint for your organization
 keywords: